-Please can you provide your child with a named painting apron in a plastic bag.
-(This can be an old shirt or top, to protect school uniform)

-Please send your child with a coat, hat/sunhat, gloves & wellies (if appropriate) as we do go outside to play in all weathers.
+- Please can you provide your child with a named painting apron in a plastic bag.
+(This can be an old shirt or top, to protect school uniform) - Please send your child with a coat, hat/sunhat, gloves & wellies (if appropriate) as we do go outside to play in all weathers.
+Wellies can be kept in school.